Multiple myeloma: Impaired kidney function

 Impaired kidney function may develop, either acutely or chronically, and with any degree of severity.

 The most common cause of kidney failure in multiple myeloma is due to proteins secreted by the malignant cells.
 Myeloma cells produce monoclonal proteins of varying types, most commonly immunoglobulins (antibodies) and free light chains, resulting in abnormally high levels of these proteins in the blood.
 Depending on the size of these proteins, they may be excreted through the kidneys.
-Kidneys can be damaged by the effects of proteins or light chains.
+These proteins and light chains can damage the kidneys.
 Increased bone resorption leads to hypercalcemia and causes nephrocalcinosis, thereby contributing to kidney failure.
 Amyloidosis is a distant third in the causation.
 People with amyloidosis have high levels of amyloid protein that can be excreted through the kidneys and cause damage to the kidneys and other organs.

 Light chains produce myriad effects that can manifest as the Fanconi syndrome (type II kidney tubular acidosis).

 Infection

-The most common infections are pneumonias and pyelonephritis.
-Common pneumonia pathogens include S. pneumoniae, S. aureus, and K. pneumoniae, while common pathogens causing pyelonephritis include E. coli and other Gram-negative organisms.
-The greatest risk period for the occurrence of infection is in the initial few months after the start of chemotherapy.
-The increased risk of infection is due to immune deficiency.
-Although the total immunoglobulin level is typically elevated in multiple myeloma, the majority of the antibodies are ineffective monoclonal antibodies from the clonal plasma cell.
-A selected group of people with documented hypogammaglobulinemia may benefit from replacement immunoglobulin therapy to reduce the risk of infection.
+Collateral infections are common with multiple myeloma since the disease impairs the functioning of blood components that normally resist pathogens.
+The most common infections are pneumonia, urinary tract infections, and sepsis.
+The greatest risk period for the occurrence of infection is in the initial few months after the start of new drug therapy, since many drug therapies further suppress the normal immune response.

+Infections (and "adverse events" for all diseases) are graded by a standardized scale.
+With some myeloma drug therapies, over 30% of people experience a "Grade 3" or higher infection (many people experience multiple such infections), calling for intervention at least by antibiotics.
+Of people who die within six months of their myeloma diagnosis, between 20% and 50% die from collateral infections.

+Clinical evaluation of a person's immune response is typically performed by a lab test that measures the levels of different immunoglobulins in the blood.
+There are five varieties of immunoglobulins, indicated by the suffices -A, -D, -E, -G and -M. In the aggregate, the immunoglobulin level may be elevated with the disease, but the majority of such increased antibodies are of a monoclonal variety due to the clonal plasma cell and are thus ineffective.
+Such ineffective antibodies are common of the immunoglobulin -A and -G varieties.
+When the measure of effective antibodies drops below a threshold (a condition termed hypogammaglobulinemia), supplemental immunoglobulins may be provided by periodic infusions to reduce the risk of collateral infections.